-We use the adaptive damping strategy from~\cite[Sec.~IV~B]{parkerBIGAMP2014} for the extrinsic messages $(\mathbf{p}_2, \nu_{W_2})$; see~\cite[Sec.
-III.
-D]{schniter2012phase}.
+We use the adaptive damping strategy from \cite[Sec.~IV-B]{parkerBIGAMP2014} for the extrinsic messages $(\mathbf{p}_2, \nu_{W_2})$; see \cite[Sec.~III-D]{schniter2012phase}.
 At each iteration $n_\text{it}$, check if \eqref{eq:variational_bayes} is less than the maximum cost of the previous $n_\mathrm{W}+1$ iterations.
 If not, the step is considered unsuccessful, and the damping factor is halved.
-GVAMP retries the step until the cost decreases, the damping factor falls below the threshold \SI{1e-2}{}, or one exceeds the maximum iteration count of $250$.
-For a successful step, the damping factor is successively increased by a factor of $1.1$, up to the maximum value of $1$.
-We choose $n_\mathrm{W} = 10$ and initialize the damping factor to $1$.
-After at least $10$ iterations, we record the iteration count at which the damping factor is next reduced.
+GVAMP retries the step until the cost decreases, the damping factor falls below \SI{1e-2}{}, or the maximum iteration count of 250 is exceeded.
+For each successful step, the damping factor is multiplied by 1.1 until it reaches a maximum of 1.
+We choose $n_\mathrm{W} = 10$ and initialize the damping factor to 1.
+After at least 10 iterations, we record the iteration count at which the damping factor is next reduced.
 This value $n_\text{trig}$ toggles the variance annealing described next.